 Workers install 192 crystals on Times Square New Year's ball

-NEW YORK (AP) — Workers installed 192 new glittering Waterford crystal triangles on Times Square’s New Year’s Eve ball Sunday in preparation for a pandemic-limited celebration lacking the usual tightly packed crowds of revelers.
+NEW YORK (AP) — Workers installed 192 glittering Waterford crystal triangles on Times Square’s New Year’s Eve ball Sunday in preparation for a pandemic-limited celebration that will lack the usual tightly packed crowds of revelers.

 The ball blazing with 32,256 LED lights will be dropped at 11:59 p.m. on New Year’s Eve to ring in 2021.
 Performances at the event will be designed for TV audiences watching from home.